Topics tagged with "Schizophrenia additional treatments"

 What are glutamate modulators?
 Antipsychotic medications predominantly target the dopamine neurotransmitter system, with some efficacy for alleviating the positive symptoms of schizophrenia.
 However, the persistence of negative and cognitive symptoms suggests that other mechanisms are also likely to be involved.
 The glutamate hypothesis of schizophrenia proposes that reduction of glutamatergic N-methyl-D-aspartate (NMDA) receptor function represents a primary neuropathology in schizophrenia.
 Therefore, glutamate receptor modulators have been suggested as an adjunctive therapy to standard antipsychotic treatments, when individuals have sub-optimal responses to treatment.
 The glutamate receptor modulators that have been trialed in schizophrenia are predominantly amino acids, and act on several…

 What are herbal medicines?
 Herbal treatments can include traditional Chinese medicines, as well as more common herbal medicines such as gingko biloba or folate.
 Herbal treatments have been suggested as an adjunctive therapy, which is a supplementary treatment administered in conjunction with a patient’s ongoing medications in an attempt to treat symptoms or improve functions that are not addressed by these medications alone.
 What is the evidence for adjunctive herbal medicines?
 High quality evidence shows adjunctive ginkgo biloba can improve symptoms, particularly when combined with chlorpromazine or haloperidol.
-Moderate quality evidence suggests adjunctive ginkgo may specifically be effective for the…
+Moderate to high quality evidence suggests adjunctive ginkgo may specifically be effective…

 Green - Topic summary is available.